uber/cadence/bench/README.md

 Cadence Bench Tests
 ===================

-This README describes different types of Cadence bench tests, their configurations and how to run them.
+This README describes how to set up Cadence bench, different types of bench loads, and how to start the load.

 Setup
 -----------